 By Ganeshan Wignaraja.
 Posted April 21, 2016

 There seems to be a pushback against trade agreements in the post global financial crisis era.
 The Trans-Pacific Partnership (TPP) was signed in early 2016, but US presidential candidates have spared no effort criticizing it so near-term ratification is highly uncertain.
 The WTO Doha Round is in the deep freeze after 14 years of negotiations.
 Unilateral trade liberalization has virtually come to a standstill.

 South Asian and Southeast Asian economies have all embraced an outward-oriented development strategy, albeit to different degrees.
 The result has been an impressive increase in international trade, foreign direct investment (FDI) inflows, and significant productivity improvements, which in turn have contributed to important socio-economic gains.
 Indeed, some of these economies have delivered among the most striking economic performances in the world.

 By Sebastian Paust.
 Posted November 20, 2014

 The United States’ “pivot to Asia” has been intensely discussed over the last years.
 But recently, a new pivot model has come up: the Russian Federation’s pivot to Asia.
 This article analyzes this topic from an economic perspective by asking: Is the Russian economy really about to shift its focus thus far centered on the European Union (EU) to Asia?

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration